 Whether you’re working the desk at a hotel in New York City or Jackson Hole, you’re likely to encounter visitors from all over the world.
 While being multilingual isn’t required for front desk positions at most hotels, it is a skill many employers value.
 If you’re proficient in more than one language, make sure you mention this on your resume.

-Hotel porters help guests get their luggage to and from their vehicles, taxis and their rooms.
+Normally, hotel porters help guests get their luggage to and from their vehicles, taxis, and their rooms.
 Even front desk agents may occasionally need to assist a visitor with a heavy bag or package.
-Though not all employers require candidates to regularly lift and carry large loads, an ability to do so will be seen as an asset by many.
+Though not all employers require candidates to regularly lift and carry large loads, the ability to do so will be seen as an asset by many.
 This will most likely be put on hold until further notice but may become common again after the pandemic passes.

 Even the best hotel has disappointed guests from time to time.
 For this reason, employers want to hire front desk professionals who can think on their feet and solve problems as they arise.
-Oftentimes, a prompt and courteous response to a complaint can turn a potential bad review into a good one—preserving a hotel’s valuable reputation.
+Oftentimes, prompt and courteous responses to a complaint can turn a potentially bad review into a good one—preserving a hotel’s valuable reputation.